 Many people around the world believe in lucky omens even if they wouldn’t necessarily describe themselves as superstitious.
 There are certain lucky and unlucky omens that are so prevalent in society that most people believe and adhere to them to some extent.
 For example most people would avoid walking under a ladder if they have chance, even though they may not really believe it will bring them bad luck.
-Belief in omens is a subconscious belief for most people, it has been part of human culture for centuries and continues to be passed down through the generations.
+Belief in omens is a subconscious belief for most people.
+Quite often when people search tarot reading near me they end up on these pages & many have questions regarding talismans & omens or dreams & messages.
+Dream interpretation has been part of human culture for centuries and continues to be passed down through the generations.

 One of the more interesting omens are black cats.
+I am lucky enough to be a magnet for black cats, two befriended me during the lockdowns & were really great to have around.
 Whether you believe black cats to be a sign of luck or misfortune will usually depend on where on the globe you live.
 In the UK and Japan to come across a black cat is considered a good omen.
 Whilst if you live in the US and many other European countries it is considered a bad sign.
 Whilst a cat might seem like a strange choice for an omen it is somewhat understandable.
 Cats have lived alongside human beings for millennia and were worshipped in ancient Egypt.
 They were also considered sacred by Romans.

 Some other popular omens include –